novuhq/novu/docs/docs/overview/quickstart/get-started-with-nextjs.md

 # NextJS Quickstart

 This quickstart guide is written with the intention of helping you integrate Novu into your NextJS app in no time.
-Novu is an open-source notifications infrastructure that you can use in your app to deliver rich notifications across channels like sms, email, in-app, push, chat, etc. In this quick start, you’ll learn how to integrate email notifications into your NextJS app.
+Novu is an open-source notifications infrastructure that you can use in your app to deliver rich notifications across channels like sms, email, in-app, push, chat, etc. In this guide, you’ll learn how to integrate email notifications into your NextJS app.

 You can find the code for this app [here](https://github.com/novuhq/nextjs-quickstart/)